Robert Hilkemann

 Robert "Bob" Hilkemann (born November 23, 1947) is a politician from the U.S. state of Nebraska.
 In 2014, he was elected to the Nebraska Legislature, representing an Omaha district.

 Early life and professional career

 Hilkemann was born in Norfolk, Nebraska.
 He grew up near Randolph, Nebraska, and graduated from Randolph Public High School in 1965.
-In 1969, he obtained a Bachelor of Science in biology from Nebraska Wesleyan University.
+In 1969, he obtained a Bachelor of Science in biology from Nebraska Wesleyan University where he became a member of Phi Kappa Tau Fraternity.
 From 1969 to 1972, he worked as a high-school science teacher and football coach in Table Rock, Nebraska.
 In 1970, he married Julie Beth Bryngelson and they had three children, Todd, Elizabeth, and Sarah.

 Wishing to pursue a career in podiatry, Hilkemann attended the Illinois College of Podiatric Medicine, receiving his Doctor of Podiatric Medicine in 1976.
 He returned to Nebraska where he began practice in Omaha in 1977.
 In 1984, he founded the Foot and Ankle Center of Nebraska.
 He retired from practice in 2013.